 Functional overview [Tommy]

-The Doctor project circles around two distinct use cases: failures of virtualized resources and planned maintenance, e.g. migration, of virtualized resources.
-Both of them may affect a VNF/application and the network service it provides but there is difference in frequency and how they can be handled.
+The Doctor project circles around two distinct use cases: 1) management of failures of virtualized resources and 2) planned maintenance, e.g. migration, of virtualized resources.
+Both of them may affect a VNF/application and the network service it provides, but there is a difference in frequency and how they can be handled.

 Failures are spontaneous events that may or may not have an impact on the virtual resources.
 The VIM should as soon as possible repair the lost services, i.e. restore the VM, VLAN or virtualized storage.
 How much the applications are affected varies.
-Applications with built-in HA support might experience a short decrease in retainability ( e.g. ongoing session might be lost) while keeping availability (establishment or re-establishment of sessions are not affected), while the impact on applications without built-in HA may be more serious.
+Applications with built-in HA support might experience a short decrease in retainability ( e.g. an ongoing session might be lost) while keeping availability (establishment or re-establishment of sessions are not affected), whereas the impact on applications without built-in HA may be more serious.
 How much the network service is impacted depends on how the service is implemented.
 With sufficient network redundancy the service may be unaffected even when a specific resource fails.

 Planned maintenance impacting virtualized resources on the other hand are events that are known in advance.
-This group includes e.g. migration due to SW upgrade of a compute host but also events like addition or removal of VMs due to scaling out/in, change of CM characteristics due to scaling up/down and SW upgrades.
-Some of these might have been requested by the application or its management solution, but there is also a need for coordination on the actual operations on the virtual resources, There may be an impact on the applications and the service, but since they are not spontaneous events there is room for planning and coordination between application management organization and infrastructure management organization, including performing whatever actions that would be required to minimize the problems.
+This group includes e.g. migration due to SW upgrade of a compute host but also covers events like addition or removal of VMs due to scaling out/in, change of CM characteristics due to scaling up/down and SW upgrades.
+Some of these might have been requested by the application or its management solution, but there is also a need for coordination on the actual operations on the virtual resources, There may be an impact on the applications and the service, but since they are not spontaneous events there is room for planning and coordination between the application management organization and the infrastructure management organization, including performing whatever actions that would be required to minimize the problems.

 Failure prediction is the process of pro-actively identifying situations that may lead to a failure in the future unless acted on by means of maintenance activities.
-From application point of view failure prediction may impact them in two ways: either the warning time is so short that the application or its management solution does not have time to react, in which case it is equal to the failure scenario, or there is sufficient time to avoid the consequences by means of maintenance activities, in which case it is similar to planned maintenance.
+From application point of view, failure prediction may impact them in two ways: either the warning time is so short that the application or its management solution does not have time to react, in which case it is equal to the failure scenario, or there is sufficient time to avoid the consequences by means of maintenance activities, in which case it is similar to planned maintenance.

 Failures of virtualised resources

-The functionality related to failures of virtualised resources are:
+The functionalities related to failures of virtualised resources are:

 Monitoring